SPE-103 COMParative eConomic sYstems

 Dates and times

-This subject is scheduled to run in Term 2, 2024 with small group discussion sessions start Wed 24th of April.
+This subject is scheduled to run in Term 3, 2025 Start Monday 21st July with small group discussion sessions to be scheduled in the first part of that week.

 Cost (major currencies list below, contact us for costs in other currencies)